The Berne Institute: History and Mission Statement

 of psychotherapy in the UK.

-At the same time, we remain a Registered Training Establishment of the UK's Institute of Transactional Analysis (ITA)and are committed to the ITA's aims and organisational role.
+At the same time, we remain a Registered Training Establishment of the UK Association for Transactional Analysis (UKATA) and are committed to UKATA's aims and organisational role.

 We have purchased and refurbished